Skip to main content

 Dana Marsh

-Dana Marsh’s musical training began as a boy chorister at St. Thomas Choir School in New York and at Salisbury Cathedral in England.
-He earned his undergraduate degree in organ performance from the Eastman School of Music, with later masters and doctoral degrees in historical musicology from the University of Oxford.
+Marsh’s musical education began as a boy chorister at St. Thomas Choir School (New York) and at Salisbury Cathedral (UK).
+He received his undergraduate degree in organ performance from the Eastman School of Music, with later master’s and doctoral degrees in historical musicology from the University of Oxford.

 Dana Marsh

-Cited by the New York Times as “a powerful and expressive countertenor,” Marsh’s Bach aria study was undertaken with Max Van Egmond in Amsterdam.
-He worked as a vocal soloist and consort singer in the U.S. and the U.K. (1992-2008), performing with the American Bach Soloists, Concert Royal, New York Collegium (under Gustav Leonhardt), Seattle Baroque Orchestra, Musica Angelica Baroque Orchestra, A Cappella Portuguesa, and the Brabant Ensemble.
-While completing his doctoral research at Oxford, Marsh sang regularly with the Choir of New College, performing in numerous collaborations with the Academy of Ancient Music, Orchestra of the Age of Enlightenment, and the European Union Baroque Orchestra, recording 15 discs with New College Choir, one of which won the Gramophone Award for Early Music in 2008.
+While completing his doctoral research at Oxford, Marsh performed regularly as a principal singer with the Choir of New College, participating in international tours and recordings with the Academy of Ancient Music, Orchestra of the Age of Enlightenment, and the European Union Baroque Orchestra.
+He recorded 15 discs with New College Choir, one of which won the Gramophone award for Early Music in 2008.

-Marsh has also prepared ensembles of young singers for concert and recording engagements with the Los Angeles Philharmonic under Esa-Pekka Salonen and Antonio Pappano.
-He has recorded in various capacities for Sony, Universal, Avie, Decca, Erato, Koch International Classics, Signum and Public Radio International.
+Marsh has also served as canon organist and director of music at Christ Church Cathedral Indianapolis.
+He has prepared ensembles of young singers for concert and recording engagements with the Los Angeles Philharmonic under Esa-Pekka Salonen and Antonio Pappano.
+He has recorded in various capacities for Acis Productions, Sony, Universal, Avie, Decca, Erato, Koch International Classics, Signum, and Public Radio International.